t-test for independent samples

 To calculate an independent t-test you need one independent variable (e.g. gender) that has two characteristics or groups (e.g. male and female) and one metric dependent variable (e.g. income).
 These two groups should be compared in the analysis.
 The question is, is there a difference between the two groups with regard to the dependent variable (e.g. income).
 The assumptions are now the following:

-1. The two groups or samples must be independent
+1. There are two dependent groups or samples

 As the name of this t-test suggests, the samples must be independent.
 This means that a value in one sample must not influence a value in the other sample.